atellaeche/OsirisUze/README.md

 - Add a time counter for completing the levels
 - Add more variety of elements in mazes (moving enemies, extra lives,...)
 - Points and elements to collect.

+## License
+This game is published under GPL v3.0 License.
+Please check LICENSE file in the repository for more details.